 "The contest is not over, the strife is not ended.
-It has only entered upon a new and enlarged arena." -- Jefferson Davis
+It has only entered upon a new and enlarged arena" - Jefferson Davis."

-That's the epigram affixed by gubernatorial candidate Carl "Two Feathers" Whitaker to his official campaign e-mails, and it provides a broad clue as to why it is that the state Republican establishment is antsy, to say the least, about Whitaker's candidacy for the GOP nomination and why it is that the Republican establishment is currently trying to prevail on one of its rising stars, state senator Jim Bryson of Franklin, to oppose Whitaker for the party nomination.
+That's the epigram affixed by gubernatorial candidate Carl "Two Feathers" Whitaker to his official campaign emails, and it provides a broad clue as to why it is that the state Republican establishment is antsy, to say the least, about Whitaker's candidacy for the GOP nomination and why it is that the Republican establishment is currently trying to prevail on one of its rising stars, state Senator Jim Bryson of Franklin, to oppose Whitaker for the party nomination.

-Whitaker, who claims partial Native American ancestry, is a leader of the Tennessee chapter of the Minutemen, a group that strenuously opposes illegal immigration, although Whitaker himself contended at a speech in Memphis last year that he welcomes legal immigrants.
+Whitaker, who claims partial Native American ancestry, is a leader of the Tennessee chapter of The Minutemen, a group that strenuously opposes illegal immigration, although Whitaker himself contended at a speech in Memphis last year that he welcomes legal immigrants.

-Since Whitaker, formerly an independent, declared his candidacy early last year, both the party hierarchy and various rank-and-file cadres have made concerted efforts to find a respectable regular-party candidate to file for governor.
+Since Whitaker, formerly an independent, declared his candidacy as a Republican early last year, both the party hierarchy and various rank-and-file cadres have made concerted efforts to find a respectable regular-party candidate to file for governor.
 The problem has been that Democratic incumbent Phil Bredesen is widely regarded as unbeatable, as most Republicans privately concede.

 Memphis lawyer John Ryder, a former national Republican committeeman from Tennessee and principal organizer of this month's SRLC meeting, acknowledged the possibility that the party might not be able to field a "viable" candidate for governor, but he said party esteem would not suffer if Whitaker should end up the nominee.